 So obviously that needed to be visited.
-However, to be complete we also felt we needed to head to John O’Groats as well.
-They’re conveniently close together but there is a lot more going on at John O’Groats.
+However, to be complete, we also felt we needed to head to John O’Groats.
+They’re conveniently close together, but there is a lot more going on at John O’Groats.

-John O’Groats has the signposts for photos, coastal walks and boat trips – including those that can take you to the nearby Orkney Islands.
+John O’Groats has signposts for photos, coastal walks, and boat trips – including those that can take you to the nearby Orkney Islands.
 Dunnet Head is a raw and wild nature reserve.
 It has some stunning cliffs and masses of birdlife.

 Where to stay in Thurso